 For over 20 years the aerial survey - which runs through the fall migration - has monitored waterfowl/ waterbird abundance, distribution and peak migration times in the upper Mississippi River (map).
 This data helps biologists and officials make decisions about hunting regulations and habitat management.

+There will be no fall flights in upper Pools 2-6 in 2015.
 Fall flight surveys have been a cooperative effort between numerous partners:

 The National Park Service monitors waterbirds each fall at Red Rock Lake, St. Paul, MN (map).
 Ground counts help resource managers understand how waterbirds use vulnerable habitats in the Twin Cities.